 If you feel that you meet those criteria, what should you do?

-This is such a hard question to answer and to be able to discuss, because whenever you feel like you’re struggling with something and need support, you should always consult your GP and seek help.
+This is such a hard question to answer and to be able to discuss.
+Whenever you feel like you’re struggling with something and need support, you should always consult your GP and seek help.
 Honestly, I am hesitant to even say that because I have unfortunately heard of horror stories where people have gone to their GP and said that they think they struggle with binge eating and have been offered advice, such as going to Slimming World or Weight Watchers, or you just need to eat less calories.

 There is a lack of awareness around binge eating disorder among GPs, who are often simply misinformed.
 Additionally, the support and help that are available can be extremely limited.
 The resources of qualified and experienced eating disorder therapists are limited, and the funding is insufficient.

-Horror stories aside, If you go to your GP seeking help, you may be offered a referral for cognitive behavioral therapy.
-CBT can be helpful in treating BED as it targets unehliping thinking, habits and behaviours associated with eating.
+Horror stories aside, if you go to your GP seeking help, you may be offered a referral for cognitive behavioral therapy.
+CBT can be helpful in treating BED as it targets unhelping thinking, habits and behaviours associated with eating.
 It might however be limitied in terms of the number of sessions you receive and the counsellor may not have expereince working with Eating Disorders.
 As opposed no alternative proposal, I would say a referral is worth pursuing.

 Referrals to eating disorder services are usually made only when someone’s body mass index is very low.
 People with anorexia are given priority.
 The result is that a huge percentage of people who struggle with binge eating disorder and bulimia don’t get the support or referrals that they need.

 Hence we can make assumptions about eating disorders based on that.
 Often when we hear the words eating disorders, we immediately think of someone who is extremely thin.
 The truth is, binge eating disorder is actually the most common of all eating disorders.